What is Achilles Tendonitis?

 What causes Achilles tendonitis?

-Too much stress on the Achilles tendon causes it to become tight and fatigued and that is when it can become easily injured.
+Too much stress on the Achilles tendon causes it to become tight and fatigued, and that is when it can become easily injured.
 It often forms scar tissue, which is less flexible than the tendon.
-Because it is stiffer, it is more susceptible to injury especially when running.
-If you continue to put stress on the Achilles tendon, the collagen fibers can tear or rupture.
+Because it is less flexible, it is more susceptible to injury especially while running.
+If you continue to put stress on a rigid Achilles tendon, the collagen fibers can tear or rupture.

 Our tendons become less flexible as we age so Achilles injuries are more common in older runners.
 Excessive speed training can also be a factor as increased speed will place increased stress on the Achilles.

-Runners who are new to barefoot running or those who try to transition to barefoot running too quickly often experience Achilles tendonitis.
-The lower heel in minimal shoes can add extra stress to the tendon that the runner is not used to.
+Runners new to barefoot running, or those who attempt to transition too quickly, often experience Achilles tendonitis.
+The lower heel of minimal shoes can place additional strain on the tendon, which the runner's body may not be accustomed to.

 Overpronation is another main cause for Achilles tendonitis.
 If the foot is excessively pronating, the Achilles has to work harder to compensate and stabilize the body.